mbcarbonetto/qiime2-session/Hands-on-V3.md

 This visualization allows to explore descriptive statistics of the sample sizes (i.e. min, max, median, mean, histogram) and samples quality based on Quality Score per base.

-For our data set, the **Overvirew** information is not very informative since we know beforehand that all samples have the same size (10,000 reads).
-However, take a look at que **Interactive Quality Plot**:
+For our data set, the **Overview** information is not very informative since we know beforehand that all samples have the same size (10,000 reads).
+However, take a look at the **Interactive Quality Plot**:

 :question: what is the read size when quality falls below Q20?
 (Take a look at the value in the 25th percentile and take note of this number)